The route (changed 27 April) is here.

-The Beacon is about 1km in length, averaging 10%.
+The Beacon at the end is about 1km in length, averaging 10%.
 It’s painful if you want to get it done fast, but you can spin up it in 10 minutes or so if you want to.
 At the summit, get off the road to the right, get your timing tag registered by a marshall, and enjoy the panoramic views for as long or as short as you want, before going back down the Beacon into Ditchling and back to HQ for a warm drink and some pasta.

-Overall distance: 104km, 65 miles
+Overall distance: 104km, 64 miles

 Total ascent: 1350 metres